dorian-grst/komposed-sh/operator/README.md

-# komposed-sh
+# Operator

 ## Description

-**komposed-sh** is a Kubernetes Operator built with the Operator SDK.
-Its purpose is to automatically convert `docker-compose.yaml` files into Kubernetes manifests directly within a cluster.

-By defining a custom resource (`KomposeManifest`), users can submit a Docker Compose file as a YAML string.
-The operator will then:
+This directory contains the source code for the **komposed-sh Operator**, built using the Operator SDK in Go.

+The operator watches for custom resources of kind `KomposeManifest` and performs the following actions:

+1. **Reads the Docker Compose content** from the `dockerCompose` field.
-1. Convert the file into Kubernetes manifests using [Kompose](https://github.com/kubernetes/kompose),
+2. **Converts** the Compose definition into Kubernetes manifests using the [`kompose`](https://kompose.io/) CLI.
-2. Automatically apply those manifests in the target namespace using `kubectl`.

-This project is designed to fit into a GitOps workflow, where the conversion and deployment of Compose-based applications are automated and version-controlled.

-### Use Cases

-- Quickly migrate existing applications from Docker Compose to Kubernetes.
-- Integrate Compose-to-Kubernetes conversion into GitOps pipelines (e.g., with ArgoCD).
-- Eliminate manual errors when translating Docker configurations to Kubernetes resources.
+3. **Applies** the generated manifests directly into the cluster within the same namespace as the resource.

+This allows developers to declaratively define Docker Compose services and deploy them to Kubernetes using GitOps.

 ## Getting Started